 It sought a temporary restraining order that would allow Calvary Chapel in-person services beginning Sunday and a permanent injunction to allow all congregations to worship as they did before the shutdown orders were imposed.
 Judge Nancy Torresen found — as have the vast majority of federal judges who ruled in similar cases — that prohibiting in-person worship services was in the public interest due to the pandemic.

 The church is appealing Torresen’s decision to the 1st U.S. Circuit Court of Appeals in Boston.
 Graves told worshippers Sunday that, ultimately, the issue will be decided by the U.S. Supreme Court.
-The penalty for violating a governor’s order is a class E misdemeanor, but Graves said nobody in law enforcement has said he has not been warned by law enforcement that he could be issued a summons.
+The penalty for violating a governor’s order is a class E misdemeanor, but Graves said he has not been warned by law enforcement that he could be issued a summons.

 Calvary Chapel will continue to hold two services outside and one drive-in service each Sunday until the governor’s gathering restrictions are lifted.
 But the church most likely will be outside all summer as gatherings of more than 50 people are banned in July and August.
 The church typically draws 1,200 worshipers to indoor Sunday services.